 Stabilizer wheels are used to limit the side-to-side movement when cutting off the ground in rolling terrain and to minimize bouncing.
+Setting on FM200 draper control.
+9. 11.
+12.

 Set header angle as shallow as possible (setting A) with center-link and skid shoes while maintaining cutting height.

 Cutting height is controlled with a combination of skid shoes and header angle.
-10. 11.
-12. 13.